 - Houston Area Women’s Center Clinics

 - Legal Lines Clinics

 - Veterans’ Clinics

-Gray Reed was named an Equal Access to Justice Champion for the 2015 - 2016 Bar year.
+Gray Reed was again named an Equal Access to Justice Champion in 2017.
 Started in 2006 by the Houston Bar Association, the Equal Access to Justice Champions Program helps place Houston Volunteer Lawyers cases with pro bono volunteers.
 Participating firms pledge to accept, annually, one pro bono cases for every five lawyers in their Houston office.

 Other Community Involvement